IgnacioEgea96/perrochiba/README.md

-- 👋 Hi, I’m @perrochiba, i enjoy working on embedded electronics.
+- 👋 Hi, I’m Ignacio, i enjoy working on embedded electronics.
 - 👀 I’m interested in old videogame consoles and japanese electronics.
 - 🌱 I’m currently learning how to code over RP2040 and the power of PIO.
 - 📫 ignacioegea96@gmail.com